sailfishos/sailjail/APPDEBUG.md

 ### 2.2.
 Enable sailjail/firejail tracing

 Basically one just needs to add suitable --trace option for sailjail Exec line.

-By default trace logs are written to working directory that is in use when firejail is executed.
-As this might vary / otherwise not be suitable, it is better to define target directory explicitly.
-And in case several programs need to be traced simultaneously, it might be better to use application specific target directory.
+In case several programs need to be traced simultaneously, it might be better to use application specific target directory.

 In this example we use "/tmp/notest-trace" as destination directory.